dmey/minimal-dx/README.md

 </div>

 ## Overview
  _Minimal_**DX** is a standalone library for simulating the performance of single air-cooled cooling direct expansion (DX) coil -- i.e. a model for a very simple air-to-air air conditioner (AC).  _Minimal_**DX** is based on the [EnergyPlus](https://energyplus.net/) [Single-Speed Electric DX Air Cooling Coil](http://bigladdersoftware.com/epx/docs/8-7/engineering-reference/coils.html#single-speed-electric-dx-air-cooling-coil) model.
 It is meant to be a more stripped-down version of the EnergyPlus model and its main purpose is to be used as a standalone Fortran library in your own program for simulating basic AC equipment.
 All the functions used in this library were derived and adapted from [EnergyPlus (Fortran)](https://github.com/NREL/EnergyPlusRelease).
+Performance curves coefficients are taken from [Cutler et al. (2013)](https://doi.org/10.2172/1067909).

 ## Prerequisites